 Continuity Implant?
 N

 Inbound References (5): show

-Axe, Black King, Cannonball, Colonel Michael Rossi, Colossus, Cowboy, Dani Moonstar, Emmanuel Da Costa, General Nguyen Coy, Georgiana Hebb, Honcho, Karma, Lilandra, Madame Hydra, Marauder, Nightcrawler, Professor X, R.U.
+Axe, Black King, Cannonball, Colonel Michael Rossi, Colossus, Cowboy, Emmanuel Da Costa, General Nguyen Coy, Georgiana Hebb, Honcho, Karma, Lilandra, Madame Hydra, Marauder, Mirage (Dani Moonstar), Nightcrawler, Professor X, R.U.
 Reddy, Shadow King, Silver Samurai, Stevie Hunter, Storm, Sunspot, Wolf, Wolfsbane, Wrench

 Team America was another toy tie-in, and the short history of it is full of way too much creative team changes and editorial micromanagement(reportedly mostly from Shooter) to go into detail here.
 The Dark Rider was called by a different name in the book, and the presence here of the characters was an attempt to prevent the toy company from claiming ownership of them.
 I don't think Team America showed up again after these issues(certainly not in this title).

 Axe was obviously a Mr. T knockoff, and was one of Claremont's most forgettable creations.